 BAT occurs during road traffic accidents in 75% cases and it is often accompanied by serious organs injury and intra-abdominal bleeding.
 Small bowel injury following BAT is very rare with incidence about 1% [9, 10].
 Even more rare is significant small bowel trauma with only 0.3% cases with small bowel perforation [3-6] Abdominal injury known as "seatbelt syndrome" with linear ecchymosis on abdominal wall as a result of car accident was described by Garrett and Braunstein in 1962.
-Simpler form of injury the "seatbelt sing" is expanded to the larger "seatbelt complex" which implies the existence of abdominal organs injures, thorax and spine trauma, major vascular structures trauma, ribs and sternum fractures [9, 11].
+Simpler form of the injury called the "seatbelt sign" is expanded to the larger "seatbelt complex" which implies the existence of abdominal organs injures, thorax and spine trauma, major vascular structures trauma, ribs and sternum fractures [9, 11].

 Mechanisms of small bowel perforation in BAT are clarified and basically it occurs due to the deceleration forces, bowel compression and blowout trauma due to a sudden intraluminal pressure increase in fluid-filled or air-filled bowel loops [7-10].
-Diagnostic delays and unrecognized small bowel lesions in first 24 hours, have a high incidence of 24%, despite routine use of CT [1, 2, 3].
-Timely diagnosis of isolated jejunal injury can be difficult because of nonspecific clinical findings, absence of peritoneal irritation during abdominal palpation and non-radiological signs of injury immediately after trauma.
-We presented a case of a patient with significant small bowel injury although it was just one IJP, without sign of perforation during 24 hours after car accident.
-Patient had a "seatbelt sing" on abdominal wall as the only marker of abdominal trauma.
+Diagnostic delays and unrecognized small bowel lesions in the first 24 hours, have a high incidence of 24%, despite routine use of CT [1, 2, 3].